jeremyt19115678/CS188-Assignments-2022Winter/Assignment1-Release/README.md

  ### Q4: KNN Classification
 The notebook **knn.ipynb** will walk you through implementing a data loader for pytorch.
 Your implementation will go to **knn.py**.

+##Steps
+* Download the Github repo using fork/clone

+* Unzip all and open the Colab file from the Drive

+Once you unzip the downloaded content, please upload the folder to your Google Drive.
+Then, open each * .ipynb notebook file with Google Colab by right-clicking the * .ipynb file.
+No installation or setup is required!

+* Open your corresponding *.py from Google Colab and work on the assignment

+Next, we recommend editing your *.py file on Google Colab, set the ipython notebook and the code side by side.
+Work through the notebook, executing cells and implementing the codes in the *.py file as indicated.
+You can save your work, both *.ipynb and *.py, in Google Drive (click “File” -> “Save”) and resume later if you don’t want to complete it all at once.

+While working on the assignment, keep the following in mind:

+    * The notebook and the python file have clearly marked blocks where you are expected to write code.
+    * Do not write or modify any code outside of these blocks.
+    * Do not add or delete cells from the notebook.
+You may add new cells to perform scratch computations, but you should delete them before submitting your work.
+    * Run all cells, and do not clear out the outputs, before submitting.
+You will only get credit for code that has been run.